rbuchberger/jekyll_picture_tag/readme.md

 It also requires an HTML5 Markdown parser.
 If you're not using one already, install [Redcarpet](https://github.com/vmg/redcarpet) and add `markdown: redcarpet` to your _config.yml.

-Once you have the requirements installed, copy picture_tag.rb into your Jekyll _plugins folder.
+Once you have the requirements installed, copy lib/jekyll-picture-tag.rb into your Jekyll _plugins folder.

 ## Usage